-The Interior and Environmental Design sequence prepares students to design innovative, functional, supportive, and responsible interior environments that positively impact the quality of life.
+The Interior Design program prepares students to design innovative, functional, supportive, and responsible interior environments that positively impact the quality of life.

 The curriculum develops students' skills and knowledge in color and design, drafting, space planning, building and interior systems, materials and finishes, historical interiors, building and barrier-free codes, and Auto-CAD.
 The needs of special populations and the mandates that regulate the field of interior design are emphasized.